Photo © Gioele Pozzi

 José Braide Leyva Valdés

 José “Kosito” Braide Leyva Valdés is a Cuban pianist, arranger, and bandleader whose musical path spans Havana’s vibrant stages and Europe’s contemporary Latin music scene.
 Born in Holguín, he studied at the Conservatorio José María Ochoa before joining renowned Cuban ensembles such as Bolero Salsa and Salsa Chévere.
+Since 2016, he has served as musical director of El Noro y Primera Clase, one of Cuba’s leading orchestras, with extensive tours across Spain, France, Sweden, the Netherlands, Peru, Mexico, and Cuba.

+His work reflects a deep command of Cuban musical traditions, shaped further through his time with the legendary Orquesta Avilés—the oldest active orchestra in Latin America.
 Kosito has collaborated with prominent figures including saxophonist Michel Herrera, maestro Bobby Carcassés, and troubadour Norberto Leyva, contributing to recordings and performances across genres.
 Now based in Switzerland, he continues to develop projects that bridge Cuban musical heritage with contemporary expression.

 Projects: Zurich Jam Session